KimeriTenko/Mister-Mandibles/README.md

 pewpewdarts.js: this file will act as a helper for blaster.js and enemy.js, rendering the blaster's dart shot movement and detecting enemy collision.

-utility.js: this file will contain helper methods for collision detection and shared movements of objects.
+game.js: this file will contain basic game canvas and helper methods for collision detection and shared movements of objects.

 # Date	Goals